daniandtheweb/ai-info-for-amd-gpus/linux/text-gen.md

 The Debian team is working on enabling ROCm and HIP support for any modern AMD GPU and the packages that allow that are already available in Debian Unstable.

-With my card (RX 5700 XT - gfx1010, unsupported by ROCm) the text generation works perfectly using those packages without any strange workaround.
+With my card (RX 5700 XT - gfx1010, unsupported by the official ROCm) the text generation works perfectly using those packages without any strange workaround.

 My current setup to allow the usage of the card is using Distrobox with a Debian Unstable container and all the required ROCm and HIP toolkit installed, this way the text generation can be run from inside the container on any distro.